-The annual pension cost of \$13,527,981 and \$11,358,529 for the fiscal years ended June 30, 2014 and 2013, respectively, was equal to SDTC's required and actual contributions.
-Of this total, employees contributed \$899,791 and \$401,274 for the years ended June 30, 2014 and 2013, respectively.
+For fiscal year ended June 30, 2014, the annual pension cost of \$13,527,981 for the pension plan was equal to SDTC's required and actual contributions.
+Of this total, employees contributed \$899,791.
 The required contribution was determined as part of the July 1, 2012 actuarial valuation using the entry age normal cost method.
 Following is the most recent data available.